How often should I get a massage?

 This policy is in place for two reasons:

-1. Your therapist’s time is valuable, why else would you book an appointment to see me?
-Appointments are booked on a first come, first served basis and when appointments are cancelled with insufficient notice, very little time remains to fill the appointment or call another client who may otherwise have needed it.
-The fee is in place to ensure that cancellations are made with sufficient notice wherever possible.
+1. My time is valuable, why else would you book an appointment to see me?
+Appointments are booked on a first come, first served basis but, when cancelled with insufficient notice they can be difficult to fill.
+The fee is in place as a reminder to clients that cancellations should be made with sufficient notice wherever possible.

 It is understandable that accidents happen and emergencies arise.
-In such cases it is important to communicate with your therapist as soon as possible; it is always appreciated when clients communicate openly.
+In such cases I urge you to get in contact as soon as possible; it is always appreciated when clients communicate openly.

 Can I bring my child for a massage?

 Of course!
 Massage is beneficial for children and adults of all ages.
 Treatments are adjusted to suit each individual depending on several factors.
 Because children are smaller than adults, less time is required to complete a massage treatment.
 In addition, some techniques or areas may be excluded from the treatment due to the fact that children require less pressure, or may not be comfortable with a certain area being treated.